Lloyd Quinan: Theatre and television career

 A trained actor, he appeared in theatres throughout Scotland, including the Royal Lyceum, the Traverse, Perth Theatre, the Tron, Eden Court and the Pavilion.
 He was assistant director of the Scottish Theatre Company and founder of the independent company, United Artists (Scotland).

 He directed new plays by Peter Arnott and George Gunn as well as the first Scottish production of Howard Barker's Pity In History.
 Working as a freelance director he worked with many companies and theatres including the Citizens Theatre Glasgow, Unit One, the Traverse, Mayfest, the Borders Festival, Craigmillar Festival Society and directed plays, pantomimes and community pageants.
 He was an elected member of the Scottish committee of the Equity Union for 12 years.
 Like so many theatre workers he had a parallel career in television appearing in a number of dramas for BBC Scotland, Granada, STV and ITV.
 While working for STV in 1983 he became a presenter in the education department making over 200 programmes on Scottish history and society.

 In 1994 he returned to STV as a weather presenter on the station's lunchtime show.
 In 1995 he succeeded Bernard Ponsonby as the presenter of Trial By Night, a late night debate show.

 In 1996 he was producer/director on the Scottish Reporters series and co-produced The Professional Beggar for ITV First Tuesday.
 Quinan was an elected official of the National Union of Journalists and was involved in the work to rule dispute at the station.
 In 1998, he left STV after an acrimonious contract dispute.
-From 1998-99 Quinan worked as for Channel 4 News, UTV and RTE as a presenter/director.
+From 1998 to 1999 Quinan worked as for Channel 4 News, UTV and RTÉ as a presenter/director.